 Here are some specific design steps you can take to follow basic feng shui principles:

-1. Incandescent bulbs will generate a warmer, orange-hue level of lighting than other sources and is well suited to creating inviting living spaces.
+1. Incandescent bulbs or warm color temperature LED bulbs will generate a warmer, orange-hue level of lighting than other sources and is well suited to creating inviting living spaces.
 Halogen lights send out a bright light that can be used for reading or directed to a specific area for overall room lighting.